fenago/generative-adversarial-networks/chapter_06/Lab_4.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-### Chapter 6
-How to Develop a 1D GAN from
+## How to Develop a 1D GAN from Scratch
-Scratch

 Generative Adversarial Networks, or GANs for short, are a deep learning architecture for training powerful generator models.
 A generator model is capable of generating new artificial samples that plausibly could have come from an existing distribution of samples.
 GANs are comprised